junxit/us-congress-bills-119/metadata.md

 - 2025-12-01 — Mr. Davidson moved to suspend the rules and pass the bill, as amended.
 - 2025-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 307). (text: CR H4945)
 - 2025-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 307). (text: CR H4945)
+- 2025-12-02 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.